msi-ris/Tutorials/rnaseq_cmd_beta.md

 <div class="warn" markdown="1">

 I generally regard `cp` as safer than `mv` because `mv` replaces data on the disk while `cp` just makes a copy.
-For large files in stable locations (like the UMGC data delivery directory), `ln` is the best option.
+For referencing large files in stable locations (like the UMGC data delivery directory), `ln` is probably the best option for making the data visible in an easy-to-remember directory.
 See below.

 </div>